ManageIQ/manageiq-pods/README.md

 _**As basic-user**_

-Create the PersistentVolumeClaim
+Create the MIQ PersistentVolumeClaim (PVC)

 An example PersistentVolumeClaim is provided by miq-pvc.yaml

 `$ oc create -f miq-pvc.yaml`

+### Deploy MIQ

-Create the template and deploy MIQ pod
+Create the MIQ template for deployment use

 `$ oc create -f miq-pod.yaml`

+Deploy MIQ pod from template

 `$ oc new-app --template=manageiq`

 ##Confirm the Setup was Successful